Karnataka CM to meet MPs & Ministers from State in Delhi tomorrow; Cauvery issue on top of the agenda | Law-Order

 Chief Minister Siddaramaiah will be holding a meeting with all Members of Parliament and Union Ministers from Karnataka in the national capital on Wednesday, to discuss a host of issues concerning the state, especially the release of Cauvery river water to neighbouring Tamil Nadu.

-Several stalled developmental projects and those waiting Centre's clearances are likely to come up for discussion at the meeting, during which the Chief Minister is likely to urge the Union Ministers and MPs from the state to use their good offices for intervention of the Prime Minister Narendra Modi and the Government of India on the Cauvery issue.
+Several stalled developmental projects and those waiting for the Centre's clearances are likely to come up for discussion at the meeting, during which the Chief Minister is likely to urge the Union Ministers and MPs from the state to use their good offices seeking intervention of the Prime Minister Narendra Modi and the Government of India on the Cauvery issue.

 According to the Chief Minister's tour plan released to the media on Tuesday, Siddaramaiah will leave for Delhi tonight and will be holding a breakfast meeting with all MPs from Karnataka including Union Ministers on Wednesday.

-He is later scheduled to meet several other Union Ministers during the visit, and his return journey has been kept ''open''.
+He is later scheduled to meet several other Union Ministers during the visit, and his return journey to Bengaluru has been kept ''open''.

 According to official sources, Siddaramaiah is also likely to meet the legal team, representing the state in the Supreme Court, ahead of the Cauvery water release issue coming up before the top court, probably later this week.